bump-sh/cli/README.md

 ### Add Bump.sh to your Node project

-As our CLI is a node package, you can easily embed it to your project by adding the package to your `package.json` file, either with NPM
+As our CLI is a node package, you can easily embed it to your project by adding the package to your `package.json` file, either with NPM:

 ```shell
 npm install --save-dev bump-cli
 ```

-Or with Yarn via
+Or with Yarn via:

 ```shell
 yarn add --dev bump-cli
 ```

-You can then use any Bump.sh commands with `npx` (same as `npm exec`)
+You can then use any Bump.sh commands with `npx` (same as `npm exec`):

 ```shell
 npx bump --help